-The cybersecurity community frequently refers to process safety controllers as “undocumented devices” because they typically exist separately from the more common industrial control or distributed control systems that handle the bulk of plant control applications.
+Process safety controllers have been referred to as “undocumented devices” by those in the cybersecurity community because they typically exist separately from the more common industrial control systems or DCSs that handle the bulk of plant control applications.

 Process safety systems aren’t the only systems that fall under this category.
-There are untold numbers of installed compressor control systems, burner management systems, storage terminal automation systems, and other ancillary systems that exist outside the realm of higher profile ICS systems.
-All of these control critical applications in industrial plants, but have not received much attention when it comes to cybersecurity.
+There are untold numbers of installed compressor control systems, burner management systems, storage terminal automation systems, and other ancillary systems that exist outside the realm of higher profile ICS systems, all of which control critical applications in industrial plants but have not received much attention when it comes to cybersecurity.

 New Tools for a New Generation of Threats

-Process safety systems, also known as safety instrumented systems (SIS), are truly unto themselves and run in parallel with ICS or distributed control systems.
+Process safety systems, also known as safety instrumented systems (SIS), are truly systems unto themselves that run in parallel with ICS or distributed control systems.

 SISs include their own protocols, specific hardware, engineering workstations and applications, and more.
-While nation-state-sponsored hacking groups have been investing significant resources in reverse engineering and penetrating these systems, end users will have to include these “undocumented” systems and assets as part of their overall cybersecurity strategy.
-As researchers gain a better understanding of these new forms of malware, end users will have new tools to add to their arsenal.
+While nation state-sponsored hacking groups have been investing significant resources in reverse engineering and penetrating these systems, end users will have to include these “undocumented” systems and assets as part of their overall cybersecurity strategy.
+As researchers gain a better understanding of these new forms of malware, new tools will also become available that end users can add to their arsenal.

-Nozomi Networks is one supplier that has put a significant amount of research into TRISIS/TRITON/HatMan, and in doing so has developed new tools to help end users detect intrusions and threats into process safety systems.
+Nozomi Networks is one supplier that has put a significant amount of research into TRISIS/TRITON/HatMan, and in doing so have also developed some new tools to help end users detect intrusions and threats into process safety systems.
 These include a TriStation protocol plug-in for Wireshark and a Triconex Honeypot Tool that simulates a real Triconex controller.

-End users in the manufacturing sector, process industries, power generation and T&D, nuclear, water & wastewater, and even building management and smart cities sectors, should be up-to-date on the guidance surrounding this threat.
-Because of the possible wide-ranging impact of an incident, new approaches and collaboration between end users, automation suppliers, security vendors and the entire industrial community, is essential to address threats targeting industrial assets.
+End users in the manufacturing sector, process industries, power generation and T&D, nuclear, water & wastewater, and even building management and smart cities sectors should be up-to-date on the guidance surrounding this threat.

 Beyond Safety Systems to True Convergence